How to keep art supply list short

 White: Titanium white, required more than other colors

-Red: Cadmium medium red, Primary magenta, Crimson pyrrole, Carmine red, Crimson lake, Carmine lake, Naphtol red medium or similar, whatever red the brand you want to use has.
-However it is great to have 1 warm red (more orange red) and 1 cold red (more purple).
+Cadmium medium red, Primary magenta, Crimson pyrrole, Carmine red, Crimson lake, Carmine lake, Naphthol red medium or similar, whatever red the brand you want to use has.

-Yellow: Hansa or Lemon yellow and Cadmium yellow medium, Azo yellow light or medium, having 2 yellow shades is important for color mixing.
+Hansa or Lemon yellow (cold yellow) and Cadmium yellow medium, Brilliant yellow, Azo yellow medium (warm yellow)., 2 yellow shades are important for color mixing.
 If you have just one, please, choose medium yellow (warmer).

 Artist grade paints have more pigment and less fillers and binders.
 If you would like to use artist’s grade paints, I would advise Liquitex heavy body, Graham (satisfactory quality, not that great tubes) or Golden (also tough to open tubes).